ros2-rust/ros2_rust/docs/writing_a_simple_publisher_and_subscriber.md

 }
 ```
 1. Structure:
-struct SimplePublisherNode: This line defines a new struct named SimplePublisherNode.
+`struct SimplePublisherNode`: This line defines a new [`struct`](https://doc.rust-lang.org/rust-by-example/custom_types/structs.html) named `SimplePublisherNode`.
 It serves as a blueprint for creating objects that hold information related to a simple publisher node in ROS 2.

 2. Members:
-* node: Arc<Node>: This member stores a reference to a ROS 2 node, wrapped in an Arc (Atomic Reference Counted) smart pointer.
+* `node: Arc<Node>`: This member stores a reference to a ROS 2 node, wrapped in an [`Arc` (Atomic Reference Counted)](https://doc.rust-lang.org/std/sync/struct.Arc.html) smart pointer.
 This allows for safe sharing of the node reference across multiple threads.
-* _publisher: Arc<Publisher<StringMsg>>: This member stores a reference to a publisher specifically for string messages (StringMsg), also wrapped in an Arc for thread safety.
+* `_publisher: Arc<Publisher<StringMsg>>`: This member stores a reference to a publisher specifically for string messages (`StringMsg`), also wrapped in an `Arc` for thread safety.
 The publisher is responsible for sending string messages to other nodes in the ROS 2 system.
-3. This code defines methods for the SimplePublisherNode struct.
-The new method creates a ROS 2 node and publisher, storing them in the struct.
-The publish_data method publishes a string message with a counter and returns the incremented counter.
+#### This code defines methods for the `SimplePublisherNode` `struct`.
+The `new` method creates a ROS 2 node and publisher, storing them in the `struct`.
+The `publish_data` method publishes a string message with a `counter` and returns the incremented `counter`.
 ```
 impl SimplePublisherNode {
     fn new(context: &Context) -> Result<Self,RclrsError> {